oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 authors:
     - "Bertrand Chevrier"
 tags:
-   - "Frontend":
+   - "Frontend Architecture":
-        - "Frontend Architecture"
+        - "AMD & Require.js"
 -->
 # AMD & Require.js

 > How to deal with require.js and AMD into TAO.

-For historical reasons, JavaScript files in TAO are AMD modules.
+For historical reasons, JavaScript files are AMD modules in TAO.
 TAO uses [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) and [require.js](https://requirejs.org/) :
  - to define import and export, and declare dependencies
  - as a dependency injection library
  - as a dynamic loader
- - dependency resolver (for bundling)
+ - as a dependency resolver (for bundling)

 All modules have the same form :